Professional wrestling in the United States: 1980s wrestling boom

-1995–2001: Monday Night Wars
+1995–2001: Monday Night War

 During the mid-1990s, the faltering WWF was being hindered by competing brands and nagging legal troubles.
 The largest troubles came from WCW, which competed for fans and dominated the industry during the years of 1996 to 1998.
 The WWF was forced to change itself to overcome its competition, remodeling itself with added bloodshed, violence, and more profane, sexually lewd characters.
 This new "Attitude Era" quickly dominated the style and nature of wrestling to become far more teen-oriented than ever before, and made the WWF regain its status as wrestling's top company.

 The image of WCW changed when Eric Bischoff was appointed Executive Vice President of WCW in late 1993.
 He signed former WWF stars and departed from their focus on in-ring action in favor of the WWF's approach.
 The WWF began to suffer immediately and started building new stars.
-The Monday Night Wars began in 1995, when WCW started Monday Nitro, a show that ran directly against Monday Night Raw.
+The Monday Night War began in 1995, when WCW started Monday Nitro, a show that ran directly against Monday Night Raw.
 While starting fairly even, the war escalated in 1996 with the formation of the heel stable, the New World Order.
 They helped WCW gain the upper hand when they became the most powerful group in professional wrestling.
 WCW also came up with more legitimate, edgy storylines and characters over the WWF's cartoon style.

 While the WWF and WCW rivalry was brewing a third promotion was growing in prominence.
 NWA Eastern Championship Wrestling renamed itself "Extreme Championship Wrestling" (ECW) and left the NWA.
 ECW adapted a hardcore style of wrestling, and it exposed the audience to levels of violence rarely seen in wrestling.
 The unorthodox style of moves, controversial storylines, and intense bloodthirst of ECW made it immensely popular among many wrestling fans in the 18-to-25-year-old demographic.
 Its intense fanbase, albeit a small constituency, reached near-cultism in the late 1990s and inspired the "hardcore style" in other wrestling promotions, namely WWF and WCW.